 This starts with an Early Help conversation.
-You can chat to the school’s Family and Student Support Manager (Catherine Arrowsmith) in school or speak to one of the Pastoral Leads or Head of Year about what’s going well and what’s not going so well for you and/or your family.
+You can chat to the school’s Pastoral Support Worker (Diane Oxley) in school or speak to one of the Pastoral Leads or Head of Year about what’s going well and what’s not going so well for you and/or your family.
 This conversation might lead to an Early Help Assessment (EHA).
 This is how we get a full picture about the whole family and identify where you might need extra support.
 This information is recorded on an Early Help Assessment form which includes the family’s Early Help Plan.
 With your permission, people from different organisations working with your family will share information and work together to help support you and your children.

 Your personal information belongs to you.
 Agencies can’t share your information unless you agree, because your information is protected by law under the Data Protection Act.

 ‘Team around the family’ (TAF) meeting